jwt/ruby-jwe/README.md

 # In this case we add a copyright line to the headers (it can be anything you like
 # just remember it is plaintext).
-encrypted = JWE.encrypt(payload, key, copyright: 'This is my stuff!
-All rights reserved') puts encrypted
+encrypted = JWE.encrypt(payload, key, copyright: "This is my stuff!
+All rights reserved") puts encrypted

+plaintext, header = JWE.decrypt(encrypted, key)
+puts header[:copyright] #"This is my stuff!
+All rights reserved"
 ```

 ## Available Algorithms